 What’s it like to be a veterinarian at a zoo?
 Every single day is a different but exciting challenge!
 The vets and support staff at the Houston Zoo work hard every day to ensure the health of our more than 6,000 animals.
 This includes:

-Wellness physical examinations: Veterinary staff performs routine physicals on Zoo animals, including blood analysis, dental work, TB testing, and bank blood serum or plasma for future needs.
+Veterinary staff perform routine physicals on Zoo animals, including analyzing blood for various health levels, dental exams and teeth cleaning, testing for illnesses, and banking blood serum or plasma for future needs.

 The Denton A. Cooley Animal Hospital, built in 1985, is open 365 days a year to serve the animals of the Houston Zoo.
 Here you’ll find radiology, ultrasound, surgery, laboratory, treatment, examination areas, a diet preparation kitchen, and housing for species ranging from tiny amphibians to antelope!